BurntBeefBurrito/CS30-final/reflection.md

 - I'm really upset that I didn't put the time to fix ESLint with a wrench or something because this legitimately couldve been amazing
 - I got so sidetracked in the side stuff that I didn't end up making the actual rhythm game
 - Also I'm REALLY self conscious about the music I listen to so this is all kinda a gamble
+- The music I chose had kinda uncertain bpms, somehow the internet just didn't have concise answers?
+- Also how did other people end up using like 800 lines for their projects?
+- I also originally wanted the thing to have eyecandy (see inspirations in proposal.md) but honestly I'm glad I didn't touch that

 ## TLDR
-I drastically underestimated the time requirement for the projects side stuff
+I drastically underestimated the time requirement for the projects side tasks I also said I'll have this for 11:30